Jennifer L. Maggs

 University Park PA 16802

-My research interests center around risk behaviors during adolescence and the transition to adulthood.
-Our lab group is actively engaged in two NIH-funded projects-- The University Life Study and the British Cohort Studies.
-Together these studies use very different developmental designs to examine the etiology, correlates, and consequences of substance use and sexual behavior during this age period.
-Graduate students working in our group are encouraged to develop their research interests and skills by reading, conducting analyses, and writing papers for publication.
-Students are actively mentored in writing NRSA applications to fund doctoral and postdoctoral research, with positive results.
+My research interests center around alcohol and other substance use from initiation through midlife, with particular emphasis on the transition to adulthood defined broadly.
+I work with colleagues on several NIH-funded projects.
+These studies use very different developmental designs to examine the prevalence, etiology, and consequences of alcohol use.
+Postdoctoral fellows and graduate students working in these research groups are primarily involved in the British Cohort Studies and the University Life Study.
+Trainees are encouraged to develop their research interests and skills by reading, conducting analyses, and writing papers for publication.
+Our lab group has a strong history of mentoring eligible applicants in writing NRSA applications to fund doctoral and postdoctoral research, with positive results.

 B.A.
 (Honours), 1986, Psychology, University of Ottawa, ON, Canada